-We will be initiating Professional Fee Billing in the residency clinic starting in July.
+We began Professional Fee Billing in the residency clinic starting in July, 2020.
 Up until now, billing has been handled as a hospital service.
 Pro Fee billing is a way of more accurately capturing reimbursement for services we perform.
 This industry standard also will help residents address their learning need for business skills required when they become employed as physicians upon graduation.

 Dr. Dayal asks that all residents and faculty be aware of the following Key Points regarding our Pro Fee Billing:

 This will be mailed out as a weekly assignment schedule and posted in the IMC.